TickTeam/guide-tt/ios_app/2_how_to_batch_edit_tasks.md

 1. Open TickTick on your iOS device, then tap the option menu in the upper-right corner.

-2. Tap “Edit Multiple Tasks”.
+2. Tap "Edit Multiple Tasks".

 3. Select and edit multiple tasks.